-The group of Materials Chemistry and Catalysis (MCC) is part of the Debye Institute for Nanomaterials Science and comprises the staff members prof. Petra de Jongh, prof. Frank de Groot, dr. Peter Ngene, dr. Jessi van der Hoeven, dr. Nong Artrith (per July 1st 2021) and prof. dr. ir.
-Krijn de Jong (em).
-Next to that our fundament is a team of wonderful technicians, a very professional secretariat and a great team of PhD candidates, postdocs, and MSc and Bsc students.
+The group of Materials Chemistry and Catalysis (MCC) is part of the Debye Institute for Nanomaterials Science .
+It was formerly part of the group Inorganic Chemistry and Catalysis (ICC), but per January 1st 2021 ICC was divided into two new groups: Materials Chemistry and Catalysis (MCC) of Petra de Jongh, Krijn de Jong, and Frank de Groot, and a new ICC (Weckhuysen) group.
+MCC comprises the staff members prof. Petra de Jongh, prof. Frank de Groot, dr. Peter Ngene, dr. Jessi van der Hoeven, dr. Nong Artrith, and prof. dr. ir.
+Krijn de Jong (em since April 2021).
+Next to that our fundament is a team of wonderful technicians, a very professional secretariat and a great team of PhD candidates, postdocs, and MSc and BSc students.

 Our group focuses on the synthesis, characterisation and performance of heterogeneous catalysts.
 These allow efficient chemical conversions (and hence decrease the use of energy and raw materials), but are also essential to allow the transformation from fossil to renewable fuels.
 With fundamental research we unravel structure-performance relationships, but we also investigate large scale existing industrial processes (methanol synthesis, Fischer Tropsch synthesis, hydroisomerisation, ammonia synthesis, epoxidation and other selective hydrogenation and oxidation reactions in both gas and liquid phase).